zucchinidev/building-distributed-systems-golang/README.md

 * Add your twitter application keys in the env/development.env file

-* Start the MongoDB server and the nslookup and nsqd daemons.
+* Start the MongoDB server, the nslookup and nsqd daemons.
 Also the counters, twittervotes, api and the web server:

 ```sh
 $ docker-compose up